sunshine2540/1-qr-code/README.md

 ### What I learned

 As this was the first time I actually developed a website from scratch, this was a great opportunity to learn about helpful tools and resources for web development and playing around with everything I learned so far.
 Actually making the website was completely different from just learning html and css in theory.
-### Continued development

-In future projects I want to delve deeper in the possibilities of css, trying out things like CSS grid or flexbox for layout design.
-I tried to use them in this project, but couldn't make it work, so decided later on the simpler solution.
-It probably wasn't the right use case for them as it was only a single card instead of several.

 ### Useful resources